hermonochy/QuizMaster/README.md

 In a command line window, enter `./quiz.py`.
 Choose a json file and play.You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
 Remember, you only have 10 seconds!
 At the end it will tell you your score and either congratulate you or suggest you revise depending on the score.
 ![](images/screenshotplayer2.png)

+## QuizMasterMini
+ [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for weaker devices.

 ## Features